Archive for the 'UMPC' Category

 [Zach Barth] has released Ruckingenur II, the game of reverse engineering.
 The latest in his Games for Engineers series, it is a full game with multiple levels and live action cut scenes.
 Set with a military theme, the goal is to reverse engineer enemy items.
 Pictured above is a lock to a weapons cache.

 The pixelized style is consistent throughout.
 Even the cut scenes have the effect.
 The reverse engineering is fun enough to keep you interested while you learn.
 There is an in game help system that keeps you on track as well.
-Our only suggestion is that he get some better costumes next time!
+Our only suggestion is that he get the best rifle scope next time!

 [Source: Zachtronics via HackADay]